 Interior storm window benefits: Can be quickly installed and removed

 There is a huge range when it comes to cost and quality for both exterior and interior storm windows.
 They are made of a variety of materials and can last a varying amount of time.
 One individual who is looking at custom wood exterior storms for his vintage windows said, “…the cost for these custom windows from a window shop, even just for five of them, yowza!
-We’re looking at prices into the thousands!” (via Old Town Homes) You can see another breakdown here.
+We’re looking at prices into the thousands!” (via Old Town Homes)

 Find the right kind of storm window for your situation, how much maintenance you want to put into it, and go from there.
 Good luck!